 Congratulations on finding your new flat in Hong Kong!
 The next step is to turn it into a comfortable and stylish home that reflects your personality and lifestyle.
-But with so many furniture stores scattered throughout the city, where do you even begin?
+But with so many furniture Hong Kong stores scattered throughout the city, where do you even begin?

 Table of Contents